07542 926011 [email protected]

 An elegant and attractive early 18th century silver hilted small sword stamped with London Britannia Standard hallmarks for 1708/9 and the maker’s mark “W I”.
 The plain stylish hilt is typical of English silver hilt design of the late 17th and early 18th centuries, comprised of bold simple curves and solid workmanship.
 The sword is well balanced in hand.

 The hilt consists of a guard formed from two shallow convex shells with reinforced rims, pas d’ane rings, knucklebow, curled tear drop shaped rear quillon, plus an ovoid pommel with domed button on top and integral ribbed neck beneath.
 The grip consists of a wooden baluster-shaped core covered with alternately twisted lengths of roped silver wire and with silver rounded washers top and bottom.
-A rounded ferrule which sits between the base of the ricasso and the cross guard between the shell guards retains elements of the original gilt finish applied to the hilt but now worn away.
+A rounded ferrule which sits between the base of the ricasso and the cross guard between the shell guards retains elements of the original gilt finish applied to the hilt but now mostly worn away.

 The finely forged stiff, slender blade is of complex manufacture, of flattened hexagonal section for most of its length, with a lenticular section of 3.25 inches (just over 8 cm) towards the hilt, and with an octagonal section at the ricasso.
 The blade is of early form in that it predates the arrival of the hollow ground triangular section blades adopted for small swords by London makers in the early 18th century.
 It is decorated with incised attractive scroll designs for the first 8 inches (20 cm) of its length.